thomasbrus/interpres/README.md

 Please head over to [interpres-imperative](https://github.com/thomasbrus/interpres-imperative) to get a more complete specific idea of what is possible.

 ## Features
-* Defining functions and values using `define`
+* Adding definitions using `define`
+* Lexical scope with `bind`
 * Lambda functions with default arguments
-* Lexical scope with `bind`
 * Let-in expressions
 * Backtrace with line numbers and filename
 * Quoting and unquoting (*code as data*)